Syfy: Websites and divisions

-SciFi.com and Syfy.com
+Syfy.com

-Syfy's website launched in 1995, at SciFi.com, under the name "The Dominion"; it dropped the name in 2000.
+Syfy's website launched in 1995, under the name The Dominion (though using scifi.com in its URL); it changed to SciFi.com in 2000.
 The site has won a Webby Award and a Flash Forward Award.

 From 2000 to 2005, SciFi.com published original science fiction short stories in a section called "Sci Fiction", edited by Ellen Datlow, who won a 2005 Hugo Award for her work there.
 The stories themselves won a World Fantasy Award, the first Theodore Sturgeon Award for online fiction (for Lucius Shepard's novella "Over Yonder"), and four of the Science Fiction Writers of America's Nebula Awards, including the first for original online fiction (for Linda Nagata's novella "Goddesses").

 On April 22, 2006, the site launched Sci Fi Pedia, a commercial wiki on topics including anime, comics, fandom, fantasy, games, horror, science fiction, toys, UFOs, genre-related art and audio, and the paranormal.
 In 2009, Sci Fi Pedia was shut down without explanation.

-As part of the channel's rebranding in 2009, the URL was changed to Syfy.com.
+As part of the channel's rebranding in 2009, the URL – and the site's name – was changed to Syfy.com.
 As of 2010, Syfy.com began to contain webisode series including Riese: Kingdom Falling (as of October 26, 2010), The Mercury Men (as of July 25, 2011), and Nuclear Family (as of October 15, 2012).